IngoKl/TweetPinna/README.md

 - [ ] Provide better installation/running routines
 - [ ] Restructuring the project / "make it more pythonic"
 - [ ] Too many hits on tweepy result in an `IncompleteRead exception`
+- [ ] Add calling module/file to the log

 ## Special Behaviour
 If the database (MongoDB) becomes unavailable for any reason, TweetPinna continues to collect tweets.
 Once the connection is reestablished, the tweet-buffer is dumped into the database.
 While this behaviour can be memory heavy, it ensures that no (less) tweets are lost.
 If you want to disable this function set `tweet_buffer : 0`.